Covert Communication Gains from Adversary's Ignorance of Transmission Time: Achievability

-By the central limit theorem (CLT) for triangular arrays \cite[Th.~27.2]{billingsley95measure}, $\frac{1}{\sqrt{T(n)-1}}\sum_{\myatop{t=1}{t\neq t_{\rm A}}}^{T(n)}\frac{U_t^{(n)}-\mu_U(n)}{\sigma_{U}(n)}\xrightarrow{\mathcal{D}}Z$ where $Z\sim\mathcal{N}(0,1)$.
+when $H_1$ is true.
+Provided $U_t^{(n)}$ satisfies the regularity conditions required by the central limit theorem (CLT) for triangular arrays \cite[Theorem 27.2]{billingsley95measure}, $\frac{1}{\sqrt{T(n)-1}}\sum_{\myatop{t=1}{t\neq t_{\rm A}}}^{T(n)}\frac{U_t^{(n)}-\mu_{\rm U}(n)}{\sigma_{\rm U}(n)}\xrightarrow{\mathcal{D}}Z$, where $Z\sim\mathcal{N}(0,1)$.
 Thus, the weighted sum in \eqref{eq:L0} and \eqref{eq:L1} corresponds to $S^{(n)}$ in Lemma \ref{lemma:LRT_bound}.
-Now consider the term corresponding to slot $t_{\rm A}$, $\frac{U_{t_{\rm A}}^{(n,s)}}{\sigma_{U}(n)\sqrt{T(n)-1}}$.
+Now consider the term corresponding to slot $t_{\rm A}$, $\frac{U_{t_{\rm A}}^{(n,s)}}{\sigma_{\rm U}(n)\sqrt{T(n)-1}}$.
 It effectively offsets $Z$'s mean away from zero and its distribution depends on Alice's transmission state $s$.
 Thus, depending on which hypothesis is true, it maps to either $V^{(n)}_0$ or $V^{(n)}_1$ in Lemma \ref{lemma:LRT_bound}.
 To prove achievability of covert communication, we show that there exists a coding scheme for Alice such that the random variable describing the LRT statistic has the form given in $\eqref{eq:L0}$ and $\eqref{eq:L1}$, with the terms in the sums satisfying the regularity conditions required by the CLT and the term corresponding to slot $t_{\rm A}$ converging to zero in probability.
 This allows us to establish the covertness of Alice's transmission by applying Lemma \ref{lemma:LRT_bound}.
 We prove reliability by extending the random coding arguments from \cite{bash12sqrtlawisit,bash13squarerootjsac}.